Axway/open-banking-docs/content/en/docs/Reference/brazil/_index.md

 weight: 9
 ---

-This section provides reference information relating to Open Banking Brazil.
+This section provides reference information relating to Open Finance Brazil.

+Everything you need to know about Open Finance Brazil specifications can be found in [Developer Area](https://openfinancebrasil.atlassian.net/wiki/spaces/OF/overview).

 Click a link below for more information.